 When the Worker is notified by WV CHIP staff that the insurance is geographically accessible, the potential for other good cause criteria is explored.

-11/03 30 e If none of the good cause criteria is appropriate, the application is denied due to the child's having non-excepted health insurance coverage.
+If none of the good cause criteria is appropriate, the application is denied due to the child's having non-excepted health insurance coverage.